St Denys' Church, Sleaford: Architecture, fittings and grounds

 A Perpendicular clerestory adorns the aisles with three-light windows; it dates to the early 15th century, possibly c.
 1430.
 The north aisle was extended in 1853, but the architects, Kirk and Parry, reused the windows.

 Inside, the tower ceiling has a tierceron vault and is connected to the nave and aisles by arches.
 The nave's arcading spans four bays, the last of which on the north side acts as an entrance to the transept.
 The north aisle was extended in 1853 by Kirk and Parry, who added a strainer arch to support the tower and join it with the north aisle.
 The reredos and altar were built in 1922 by L.T.
 Moore; the rood screen was restored by Ninian Comper in 1918 and the Communion rail was taken from Lincoln Cathedral during a restoration; it has been attributed to Sir Christopher Wren, but Pevsner makes no mention of this.
 The rood loft is also by Comper, who is described by Simon Jenkins as "inventive as ever.
 His wood is unusually dark and unpainted, as are the rood figures and angels.
 The loft blooms out over the crossing."
 The screen and altar rails in St Hugh's Chapel are the work of C.H.
-Fowler; E. Stanley Watkins completed the reredos in 1906.
+Fowler, and the designer Edward Stanley Watkins completed the reredos in 1906.
 In the 1640s, the stained glass included the armorial bearings of Sir William Hussey impaling his wife's Barkley arms, and the arms of Markham and John Russell, Bishop of Lincoln.
 These have not survived, but the current stained glass includes a "very Gothic" window by Hardman dating to c.
 1853, three by Holland of Warwick from the late 1880s, one of Ward and Hughes (1885) and one by Morris & Co. from 1900.
 In 2006 Glenn Carter completed a stained glass window dedicated to Yvonne Double which had been commissioned by her widower, Eddy Double.